-You didn’t specify how long. :0) Why take so long to get over death of dear one
+You didn’t specify “how long” you’ve been getting over someone in your question.
+Why take so long to get over death of dear one

-If you or I die tomorrow one of us could say, well I didn’t know the other person so it means nothing to me.
+If you or I die tomorrow one of us could say, well I didn’t know the other person that well, or at all, so it means nothing to me.
 Life goes on…

-Well to cut to the chase: If someone you love dies, and particularly unexpectedly, well that could be devastating and take a very long time to get used to.
+Well to cut to the chase: If someone you love dies, and particularly unexpectedly, well that could be devastating and take a very long time to get used to – if ever.

 This can leave real emptiness, a hole that can’t be so easily filled or healed.